MariusAAROS/regmixup-toy/RegMixup.md

 | mixup     |  0.600136 |   0.7582 | 0.333260 | 0.036063 | 0.703461 |
 | regmixup  |  0.555782 |   0.7686 | 0.327091 | 0.044761 | 0.684864 |

 ### 4. Conclusion

+As a conclusion, we have seen that RegMixup is a powerful method to regularize deep neural networks.
+Despite being very simple and cost-effective, it is important to specify that the paper does not provide a theoretical explanation of the method.
+These experimental grounds are very promising but it appears important to stay cautious while utilizing RegMixup.